biraj094/image-caption-analysis/README.md

 # image-caption-analysis

 This project is a comparative study of Image caption generation model .
-For the purpose of this project 600 custom images were selected and annotated.
-That was the grouth truth for the experiment.
+This experiment aims to provide:
+- A detailed breakdown of the architectures and mechanisms of ViT-GPT2, BLIP, and GIT.
+- A quantitative and qualitative analysis of their performance.
+- Insights into the strengths, limitations, and suitability of each model for real-world applications.

+The dataset utilized for this study consists of 600 images, sourced exclusively from open-access platforms to ensure accessibility and reproducibility.
+Each image was meticulously self-annotated with high-quality captions to create a reliable ground truth for evaluating the models' performance.

+<b>Dataset Composition </b>

+To ensure diversity and robustness, the dataset spans multiple categories:
+- <b>Animals:</b> Includes various species in diverse settings, such as wildlife, pets, and zoos.
+- <b>Humans:</b> Depicts people in natural environments, performing activities, and interacting with objects.
+- <b>Architecture:</b> Captures man-made structures, including buildings, bridges, and urban landscapes.
+- <b>Natural Formations and Nature:</b> Covers landscapes, forests, mountains, rivers, and other natural scenes.
+- <b>Everyday Objects:</b> Features commonly found objects, such as tools, household items, and vehicles.

 <u>Sample Image:</u>
 <!-- ![Sample Image](/sample_image/cat9_img1.jpeg) -->